-“Pay yourself first” is such time-honored advice that you’d be hard pressed to find a personal finance expert who doesn’t tout it.
+You’d be hard pressed to find a personal finance expert who doesn’t tout the time-honored advice to “pay yourself first”.
 It simply means that you should treat savings account deposits like any other bill — the first one you pay — due date and all.

 To make this easier, you can automate the deposit either through direct deposit or transfers from your checking account.
-If you use direct deposit to have your paycheck deposited into your checking account, see if your employer will allow you to split the deposit between checking and savings.
+If you already have direct deposit set up with your employer, see if they will also allow you to direct deposit a percentage of your paycheck into your savings account.
 In most instances, you can designate a fixed amount or percentage of your paycheck for your savings.

 You can’t really figure out where to save until you know where your money goes.
 That’s why it helps to track your spending.
 Experts suggest keeping a spending journal.
 In addition, look at your checking and credit card accounts to see where your money has gone over the last couple pay periods.
 Review these at least monthly.

-Whether you put it down on paper, use a spreadsheet, rely on a mobile app, or have your partner track it for you, getting a clear picture of your own cash flow is a good jumping off point for formulating effective saving strategies.
+Whether you put your spending down on paper, use a spreadsheet, rely on a mobile app, or have your partner track it for you, getting a clear picture of your own cash flow is a good jumping off point for formulating effective saving strategies.

 First, list all of your fixed expenses, such as bills and loan payments.
 Then, list all of your variable expenses, such as groceries, clothing, and entertainment.
 Include an amount for long and short-term savings goals.
 Stick to your budget as if your financial life depends on it (it does).
 You’ll probably need to adjust your budget periodically to make sure your goals, expenses, and income are in balance.

-Saving money doesn’t have to mean giving up great food, going on shopping trips, or taking exciting vacations.
-By staying focused on saving, you might discover a new passion for cooking, or find a great new website for clothes, or discover an off-the-beaten path spot to take the family over the holidays.
+Don’t forget to get creative!
+Saving money doesn’t have to mean giving up great food, shopping trips, or vacations.
+By staying focused on saving, you might discover a new passion for cooking, or find a great new website for clothes, or discover an off-the-beaten-path spot to take the family over the holidays.
 However you approach saving money, staying positive and creative helps make the experience enjoyable.